 Recipient Department, College, or Other Unit

-- It is the responsibility of the receiving department, college, or unit to coordinate the receipt of gifts with the Development Office.
+- It is the responsibility of the receiving department, college, or unit to coordinate the receipt of gifts with the Division of University Advancement.

-- It is the responsibility of the University Librarian to coordinate all gifts of materials to the library’s collections with the Development Office.
-Such coordination shall include advising the Development Office on decisions regarding selection of all formats of materials.
-If acceptance of a gift of materials involves the expenditure of additional University resources, the University Librarian shall coordinate acceptance of such gifts with both the Development Office and the Vice Chancellor for Business Affairs.
+- It is the responsibility of the Dean of University Libraries to coordinate all gifts of materials to the library’s collections with University Advancement.
+Such coordination shall include advising University Advancement on decisions regarding selection of all formats of materials.
+If acceptance of a gift of materials involves the expenditure of additional University resources, the Dean of University Libraries shall coordinate acceptance of such gifts with both the Vice Chancellor of University Advancement and the Vice Chancellor for Business Affairs.